ethereum/eth-wiki/roadmap/istanbul.md

 - [1706 Disable SSTORE with gasleft lower than call stipend](https://eips.ethereum.org/EIPS/eip-1706) (Alex Forshtat, Yoav Weiss).
 1706 is a required for 1832 to be compatible with many existing contracts if no account versioning is implemented.

 #### Key concepts:
 - Net gas metering is a [desired](https://gitter.im/ethereum/AllCoreDevs?at=5cfa29c1cea8295279090c00) feature.
-This can be provided with 1283 in a timely fashion without depending on the State Rent EIPs, through the use of account versioning.
+This can be provided with 1283 in a timely fashion without depending on the State Rent EIPs, with or without the use of account versioning.
 - Net gas metering significantly reduces the gas cost for mutex and multi-step token transfers, which are necessary for synchronous cross dapp interactions.
 Benefits include improving [uniswap](https://gitter.im/ethereum/AllCoreDevs?at=5cfa77c8481ef4167be72d39).
 - Even if account versioning goes ahead and 1706 is not explicitly required, it is simple to implement and would avoid future issues with repricing as noted [here](https://gitter.im/ethereum/AllCoreDevs?at=5cfa2cb465392c3b60d43ba6).
-- If net gas metering ends up being implemented as part of the State Rent pathway in Istanbul, 1283 would be made redundant, but would [not cause](https://gitter.im/ethereum/AllCoreDevs?at=5cfa29c1cea8295279090c00) any issues as long as is implemented with account versioning.
+- Net gas metering would [not interfere](https://gitter.im/ethereum/AllCoreDevs?at=5cfa29c1cea8295279090c00) with State Rent EIPs, or complicate their designs.
+First, net gas metering can be implemented with account versioning.
+Second, even if net gas metering is implemented without account versioning, it can be easily toggled on or off many times on-chain without hugely affecting existing contracts.
 Given 1283 is strongly desired, implementing it even if metering is planned for State Rent seems preferred.
+- It can be [beneficial](https://gitter.im/ethereum/AllCoreDevs?at=5cfa2e6a702b7e5e76439672) to implement net gas metering without account versioning, because existing contracts can also receive gas reduction.

 #### Key decisions:
 - Are there any opposed to implementing 1706 even if not explicitly required by 1283 (that is, if account versioning goes ahead)?
 If no, people need to review the 1706 [implementation](paritytech/parity-ethereum#10191) (the original fix for 1283).